dayour/Durable-Copilot-Studio/samples/portable-sdks/python/function-chaining/README.md

 - Data transformation chains

 In this sample, the pattern is demonstrated through a simple series of greeting transformations, where each activity builds upon the output of the previous activity.

+Function chaining is a fundamental pattern for orchestrating sequential workflows where:

+1. Operations must be performed in a specific order
+2. Each operation depends on the result of the previous one
+3. The entire sequence represents a single coherent workflow

+Common use cases include:
+- Multi-step data processing pipelines
+- Document approval workflows
+- Sequential validation processes
+- ETL (Extract, Transform, Load) operations

+In this sample, the orchestration chains three simple text processing activities together, with each one building upon the result of the previous activity to produce a final message.